-Vaccination uptake was influenced by several factors, including the introduction of a "Green Pass" system in Israel, as reported by Saban et al. Monetary incentives also played a significant role, with Vlaev et al. finding that a $1000 incentive could increase vaccination uptake to 86.9%, although some individuals remained unwilling to vaccinate regardless of the incentive.
-Kreps noted that belief in the efficacy of vaccination was more important than financial incentives in encouraging vaccination.
+Various measures influenced the uptake of vaccinations, one of which was the “Green Pass” system introduced in Israel, as reported by Mor Saban and colleagues.
+As raised earlier, Ivo Vlaev and colleagues demonstrated that monetary incentives also played a significant role in vaccination uptake.
+As noted, they found that a $1000 incentive could increase vaccination uptake to 86.9%, although some individuals remained unwilling to vaccinate regardless of the incentive.
+Sarah Kreps suggested that belief in the efficacy of vaccination was more important than financial incentives in encouraging vaccination.

 Table with predictors and behavior